Rakesh-code65/Patnabol/README.md

 HEY!Welcome to patna bol news website .

-In this website you will get to know about news of patna and all around the wworld.
+In this website you will get to know about news of patna and all around the world.

-It's coming in few days on server  with the domain name -- www.patnabol.in and it is hosting on netlify
+It's coming in few days on server  with the domain name -- www.patnabol.com and it is hosting on netlify